AyeitsAlex21/Crossy_Road/README.txt

 objects.js holds all the geometry and the on the roads and are roads, index.js is the main driver of the project.

-Credits for a guide on how to make car model: https://www.freecodecamp.org/news/three-js-tutorial/
 ------------------------------
 Notes for me